Joint use, co-locates, and the coming 5G rollout -- how does it affect your utility?

 - Construction teams and support to adequately construct the structures and equipment

 No single utility will face the same set of challenges from this rollout.
 Utilities have already started to assess their capabilities and readiness to accommodate the rollout and develop solutions.
-Utilities will need to solidify their processes to review applications by the time the ruling becomes law on Jan.
-14, 2019.
+Utilities that previously solidified their processes and procedures have a head start on managing the onslaught of applications.
 Based on the review and compliance approval processes, the utilities can then assess the manpower challenges and determine the appropriate course of action.
 These solution sets will then need to be designed and implemented across their entire service territory.

 It’s a lot to prepare for.
 There will be an immediate, short-term need to address the initial onslaught of applications for Joint Usage, but these will taper off over time.
 Utilities will need to assess whether they have the necessary resources, or if they need to access additional expertise to respond within the required – and short – time frame.

 With more than 70 years of experience in the utility industry, Leidos has a proven history of helping its clients successfully assess their readiness to support new regulations and requirements such as this, as well as developing longer term strategies for continued success.
 Leidos helps utilities develop and implement solutions to their unique challenges, by evaluating existing systems, assessing where improvements need to be made, and developing solutions that are uniquely tailored to meeting the challenges that each utility will face.